-Ky. attorney general on Breonna Taylor’s case: ‘I understand as a Black man,’ but acting on outrage ‘is no justice’
+Ky. attorney general on Breonna Taylor case: ‘I understand as a Black man,’ but acting on outrage ‘is no justice’

 He was calm, consummately knowledgeable, in command of his material — exactly what some Kentucky Democrats fear might make him a political force for years to come.
 Cameron has become a target of Democratic disdain and progressive wrath — as of Wednesday afternoon, his Wikipedia biography described him as “the first Uncle Tom elected” to his office.

-“The hostility to Cameron from progressives and African-American elites was almost immediate,” said D. Stephen Voss, a political scientist at the University of Kentucky.
-“He’s shown the ability to follow the mysterious strategy of his mentor, Mitch McConnell, who built a career as a non-Trump-style of politician who nonetheless has fully embraced Trump.”
+“The hostility to Cameron from progressives and African American elites was almost immediate,” said D. Stephen Voss, a political scientist at the University of Kentucky.
+“He’s shown the ability to follow the mysterious strategy of his mentor, Mitch McConnell, who built a career as a non-Trump style of politician who nonetheless has fully embraced Trump.”

-Formerly McConnell’s counsel in Washington, Cameron relied heavily on the Majority Leader’s support and on big donations from McConnell-aligned groups in his 2019 campaign.
+Formerly McConnell’s counsel in Washington, Cameron relied heavily on the Senate majority leader’s support and on big donations from McConnell-aligned groups in his 2019 campaign.

-“It’s hard now to appreciate the conventional wisdom when Cameron first emerged, which was that as an African-American linked to McConnell, he was the weakest link on the Republican ticket,” Voss said.
+“It’s hard now to appreciate the conventional wisdom when Cameron first emerged, which was that as an African American linked to McConnell, he was the weakest link on the Republican ticket,” Voss said.

-But just as it’s repeatedly been proven to be unwise to count out McConnell’s political staying power, so too was it foolish to expect that Cameron would lose because he wasn’t a fire-breathing right-winger.
+But just as it has repeatedly been proven to be unwise to count out McConnell’s political staying power, so too was it foolish to expect that Cameron would lose because he wasn’t a fire-breathing right-winger.

 “He’s young and bright and exactly what the Republicans want to showcase,” said Dewey Clayton, a political scientist at the University of Louisville.
 “He has a nice smile and he’s very smart.
 I’ve seen him follow McConnell in many ways.